icinganalysis/icinganalysis.github.io/content/Impingement in Ducts.md

 ![Figure 150.
 Engine Inlet Anti-Icing System Schematic (Running Wet Protection).](images%2FAD-771%20182%2FFigure%20150.png)

-Even though water-drops may impinge on only a limited area of the duct, this design provides heating for the entire duct.
+Even though water-drops may impinge on only a limited area of the duct for a particular case (combination of altitude, airspeed, drop size, flow rate, etc.), the potential impingement area for a range of cases may be large.
+This design provides heating for the entire duct, which removes the impingement analysis uncertainty for extent, but perhaps not intensity.

 ## Citations